hasura/graphql-engine/cli/README.md

 ```
 - Windows

-Download the binary cli-hasura-windows-amd64.exe available under Assets of the latest release from the GitHub release page: https://github.com/hasura/graphql-engine/releases
+Download the binary `cli-hasura-windows-amd64.exe` available under Assets of the latest release from the GitHub release page: https://github.com/hasura/graphql-engine/releases

-Rename the downloaded file to hasura.
-You can add the path to the environment variable PATH for making hasura accessible globally.

 ### Download using go get